unibuc-cs/software-engineering-product-5togo/README.md

 ## CI/CD
 We utilized GitHub for version control, enabling seamless collaboration and code management.
 All source code is stored in a centralized GitHub repository, allowing us to push changes, create branches, and submit pull requests for review.
 Once a pull request is approved, the code is merged into the main branch, which triggers deployment to the appropriate environment.
+Also, we used GitHub Actions to set up a CI/CD pipeline that automates the build and testing process for our project.
+The pipeline is triggered on every push and pull request to the main branch, ensuring that new code is always validated before being merged.

 ## Demo